abhinavm24/flights/docs/index.md

 I have no idea what I wrote but... it worked!
 And here it is, `fast-flights`.

+## Architecture & Extensibility

+Fast Flights now separates concerns across three layers:

+- builders in `fast_flights.query_builder` validate requests without touching the network,
+- integration adapters in `fast_flights.integrations` obtain HTML via a `TransportClient`, and
+- parser components in `fast_flights.parsing` turn HTML into rich `ParsedFlights` results with metadata.

+See [Architecture Overview](architecture.md) for guidance on adding new providers or extending the pipeline.

 ## Contributing

 Feel free to contribute!
 Though I won't be online that often, I'll try my best to answer all the whats, hows & WTFs.